 Developing a Vibrant Private Sector in a Remote, Challenging Environment

-Solomon Islands has overcome significant challenges to the development of its private sector by implementing policies that create jobs and help people earn livelihoods through private enterprise.
+Solomon Islands has overcome significant challenges to private sector development by implementing policies that create jobs and livelihoods through private enterprise.

 Taking Care of Business